atyrin/kbtqa-plugin/readme.md

 # Features

-* add properties from catalog
-* configure build cache
+## Context menu action

+Action available under _QA Helpers_ menu.
+The options depend on the file where the context menu is opened.

+For `gradle.properties`:
+* a list with well-known properties.
+For `build.gradle.kts`:
-* configure maven repositories
+* _Configure maven repositories_ will add a repositories section with popular maven repositories.
-* configure build scan
-* configure version catalog
+* _Add dependency_ will suggest a list of KMP dependencies (GAV coordinates) For `settings.gradle.kts`:
+* _Configure build scan_ will set up Gradle build cache—add plugin and a simple configuration.
+* _Configure build cache_ will add a simple build cache configuration.

+For `gradle` directory in the file tree:
+* _Configure version catalog_ will create a file `libs.versions.toml` with a sample catalog.

+## General actions

-* shows the latest kotlin versions
+### Shows the latest kotlin versions

-# Usage

-Action _QA Helpers_ available in the context menu of `build.gradle.kts`, `settings.gradle.kts` and `gradle.properties` files.
+An action available in the `Tools` menu.
+It will show all available kotlin versions from stable/dev and experimantal channels.

 # Updates